 In the first reading from Leviticus, God calls Israel to be holy by obeying God’s laws.
 These laws include attitudes and actions towards one’s fellow Israelites–the neighbor.
 The Lectionary editors chose this reading because the instruction about holiness matches the second reading and the instruction to love is the basis for today’s gospel.

 The second reading continues Paul’s first letter to the Corinthians.
 Last week, Paul told the Corinthians that they must hear what the Spirit teaches.
 This week, Paul addresses the Corinthian’s factions and wisdom-seeking.
-The Corinthian ekklasia (believing community) is a temple because God’s Spirit lives in the community, making them holy.
-By dividing the ekklasia into factions, the Corinthians have defiled the temple and endangered their holiness.
-To help the Corinthians restore their spiritual balance, Paul explains everyone’s place in serving God’s kingdom: the ekklasia leaders serve the ekklasia, who serve Christ, who serves God.
+The Corinthian ekklesia (believing community) is a temple because God’s Spirit lives in the community, making them holy.
+By dividing the ekklesia into factions, the Corinthians have defiled the temple and endangered their holiness.
+To help the Corinthians restore their spiritual balance, Paul explains everyone’s place in serving God’s kingdom: the ekklesia leaders serve the ekklesia, who serve Christ, who serves God.

 Matthew’s gospel continues Jesus’ Sermon on the Mount discourse.
 Today Jesus again challenges his disciples to go beyond the Law’s requirements and to become as perfect as their heavenly Father.
 The reading has three parts: